Time/Date functions

 date_part(text, interval)

-Obtains the month.
+Description: Obtains the precision specified by text.
 If the value is greater than 12, obtain the remainder after it is divided by 12.

 Equals extract(field from timestamp)